UAL-RE/ReQUIAM/README.md

 See the [CHANGELOG](CHANGELOG.md) for all changes since project inception.

-v0.15.0 - v0.15.1:
- * GitHub actions for CI #105
- * Simplify scripts to use dictionary for configuration settings #104
- * Improve verbosity of log messages #103
- * Priority labels for project management #108
- * Add/update GitHub issue templates #110

 v0.14.0:
  * Travis CI integration #91
  * Add summary data for `script_run` #99